andycao/demo/README.md

 test new gacm commend

-master fix and
+master fix and forward
-master forward

 ## rebase test

-rebase final
+fix new rebase